This tutorial provides a general overview of how a Finsemble smart desktop is composed.

 Below is a complete architectural breakdown of a Finsemble application: a set of cooperating Finsemble components and microservices.
 All components access the microservices though the client APIs contained in the Finsemble Library.
-All communication between windows and microservices takes place through the Finsemble Router, which is itself a microservice.
+All communication between windows and microservices takes place through the Router, which is itself a microservice.

-The core of Finsemble is packaged as a NPM module to simplify updates.
-The most common scenario for Finsemble users (i.e., developers) is to build new components on top of the core module.
+The most common scenario for developers is to build new components on top of the core module.
 Developers can connect their components, our prebuilt components, and third-party components to the Finsemble core to form a single application.
 For advanced users, Finsemble also supports adding new microservices and corresponding client APIs.
 The aim is full extensibility though new components, services, and client APIs.

 As mentioned earlier, the Finsemble Library is a set of client APIs connecting to one or more microservices.
 For example, the Launcher Client connects to the Launcher microservice.
 Likewise, the Router Client connects to the Router microservice.
 The Router microservice (via the Router Client) acts as an inter-window event hub, providing communication between all components and microservices.

-Here's a summary of key ideas about the Finsemble architecture reflected in the above diagram.
+Here's a summary of key ideas about the Finsemble architecture reflected in this diagram.

 A special class of components, called presentation components, are provided as samples to provide common UI functionality to end users.
 An example is the toolbar component that end users can use to launch other components.
 These are built from React UI controls.
 The UI components are distinct in their purpose.
 However, each is built like every other Finsemble component: by using the Finsemble Library's client APIs.
 The toolbar is really just a long, thin HTML window, styled to look like a native toolbar.

 Similar to components, microservices are "pluggable"—one might think of a microservice as a kind of "invisible component" delivering centralized functionality.
 Microservices are less likely to change (or be interchanged) than components since they provide a basic building block functionality.
 Nevertheless, developers can create their own microservices with corresponding client APIs, essentially extending the Finsemble Library.
 Third-party microservices built for Finsemble can also be used as they become available.